AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

     may also be carried out in the form of outsourced services."
 So, consider this in justifying the research plan.

+  * Don't call this subcontracting or purchasing.
+It's normal internal salary.

 * As a service purchase:

   * .. warning::